 A native Floridian, by way of New York, Marissa Berlin is a television writer and former dancer/choreographer.
-A published writer at the age of fourteen, she studied Telecommunication Production at the University of Florida and choreographed professionally, before accepting a spot in the ABC Studios Production Associates Program.
-Before becoming a full-time TV writer, Marissa wrote, produced and directed two dramatic works for stages in the Los Angeles area.
-Her television writing credits include Baby Daddy (Freeform), Kirby Buckets (Disney XD), and Trolls (Dreamworks/Netflix), and Josh Thomas’s new series: Everything’s Gonna Be Okay (Freeform) and The Mighty Ducks (Disney+).
-Marissa previously sold a pilot pitch to Freeform called Flighty.
-Produced by Dan Berendsen, Alloy Entertainment and Warner Horizon Television) and is currently developing a pilot called People Are Talking with Johnny Galecki’s production company, Alcide Bava.
+A published writer at the age of fourteen, she studied Telecommunication Production at the University of Florida before accepting a spot in the ABC Studios Production Associates Program.
+Her television writing credits include Baby Daddy (Freeform), Kirby Buckets (Disney XD), Trolls (Dreamworks/Netflix), and Josh Thomas’s new series: Everything’s Gonna Be Okay (Freeform) and The Mighty Ducks (Disney+).
+Marissa previously sold a pilot pitch to Freeform called Flighty (with Alloy Entertainment and Warner Horizon Television) and is currently developing a pilot called People Are Talking with Johnny Galecki’s production company, Alcide Bava.
 She’s represented by Heroes and Villains Entertainment and ICM Partners.

 Jeremy Bernstein is a television writer/producer, whose credits include TNT’s Leverage and The Librarians.
 He has also written feature films, comic books, and video games—including such hit games as Dead Space 2 and Pretty in Pink.